Murdim/church_and_state/workshop.md

-# Church and State: Non-Clerical and Pluralist Governments
+# Church and State: Lay and Pluralist religions

 **Adds new government types with features that are Iqta-like and/or encourage religious pluralism**